 The Company's most significant fixed costs relate to its lease for office space and then the costs associated with maintaining a TSX-V listing.
-The Company's minimum commitments for its premises and leased exploration equipment have been reduced from approximately \$165,000 per year to about \$99,000 for calendar 2009 and \$85,000 for calendar 2010, due to a reduction in the Company's leased office space.
+The Company's minimum commitments for its premises and leased exploration equipment have been reduced from approximately \$165,000 per year to about \$97,000 for calendar 2009 and \$83,000 for calendar 2010, due to a reduction in the Company's leased office space.

-The Company has sufficient financial resources to keep its material landholdings and the majority of its non-material landholdings in good standing through to at least December 2010.
+The Company has sufficient financial resources to keep its material landholdings and the majority of its nonmaterial landholdings in good standing through to at least December 2010.
 With respect to the Company's Nickel King project, newly granted mining leases will allow the Company to maintain the Main Zone deposit for a period of 21 years at an annual cost of \$3,744 per year.
 The Company's management actively manages its landholdings in an effort to keep those landholdings with the greatest exploration potential in good standing for as long as possible.
 The Company's management regularly reviews its cash position against future plans and makes decisions regarding these plans accordingly.
-Exploration plans in 2009 have continued to focus on the Company's 100% interest in the Nickel King project, with a focus on a metallurgical study as well as limited grass-roots exploration on certain of the Company's highest potential mineral properties in British Columbia.
+Exploration plans in 2009 have continued to focus on the Company's 100% interest in the Nickel King project, including a metallurgical study as well as limited grass-roots exploration on certain of the Company's highest potential mineral properties in British Columbia.
 In addition, the Company is conducting an indepth review, compilation and analysis of its exploration data acquired over several years of fieldwork to refine specific targets of interest on its current mineral properties and to identify new areas with exploration potential.

-Management's current focus will be to further exploration efforts at its various Canadian mineral properties under a modest budget in 2009.
 With the receipt of various tax credit refunds in May 2009, the Company has sufficient financial resources for the next 12-18 months.
 During this period, the Company will continue to seek ways to maximize the results received from its exploration efforts and to minimize variable expenses to the extent possible.